Marion Harris

-Marion Harris (born Mary Ellen Harrison; April 4, 1896 – April 23, 1944) was an American popular singer who was most successful in the late 1910s and the 1920s.
-She was the first widely known white singer to sing jazz and blues songs.
+Marion Harris (born Mary Ellen Harrison; March 25, 1897 – April 23, 1944) was an American popular singer who was most successful in the late 1910s and the 1920s.
+She was the first widely-known white singer to sing jazz and blues songs.

 Early life

+She was born Mary Ellen Harrison on March 25, 1897 in Vanderburgh County, Indiana.
+Her parents, James P. Harrison (in the family stove manufacturing business) and Gertrude Kappler Sturtevant (a railroad stenographer) had eloped to marry in Boonville, Indiana in 1893.
+Her parents marriage was not to be a long term success - her father's family business fell on hard times, and he was eventually to commit suicide by train in Boonville in 1917, having been reduced to relying on charity.
+Presumably they were divorced prior to 1914, when her mother remarried engineer John M. Blades, who she remained with until her death in 1921.
+Ironically her paternal grandfather, Benjamin Franklin Harrison (no relation to the President despite her publicity machine claiming this) was to die in a hotel accident in 1907, the same fate that later claimed Marion Harris herself.

-She was born Mary Ellen Harrison on April 4, 1896, probably in Indiana.
-She sang in vaudeville and movie theaters in Chicago around 1914.
+Marion sang in vaudeville and movie theaters in Chicago around 1914.
 The dancer Vernon Castle introduced her to the theater community in New York City, where she debuted in the Irving Berlin revue Stop!
 Look!
 Listen! in 1915.